alibaba/AndFix/README.md

 ### How to use?

-1. initialize PatchManager:
+1. Initialize PatchManager,

 	```
 	patchManager = new PatchManager(context);
 	patchManager.init(appversion);//current version
 	```

-2. load patch. load patch as early as possible, generally, at the initialization phase of your app (such as application.oncreate()):
+2. Load patch,

 	```
 	patchManager.loadPatch();
 	```

-3. add patch. when new patch file has be downloaded,the patch will become effective immediately by add.
+You should load patch as early as possible, generally, in the initialization phase of your application(such as `Application.onCreate()`),

+3. Add patch,

 	```
-	patchManager.addPatch(path);//path of the patch file that be downloaded
+	patchManager.addPatch(path);//path of the patch file that was downloaded
 	```
+When a new patch file has been downloaded, it will become effective immediately by `addPatch`.

 ### ProGuard

-To ensure that these classes can be found after running an obfuscation and static analysis tool like ProGuard add the configuration below to your ProGuard configuration file.
+It is necessary to keep classes as follow,

-* native method
+* Native method

 	com.alipay.euler.andfix.AndFix

-* annotation
+* Annotation

 	com.alipay.euler.andfix.annotation.MethodReplace

+To ensure that these classes can be found after running an obfuscation and static analysis tool like ProGuard, add the configuration below to your ProGuard configuration file.

 	```
 	-keep class * extends java.lang.annotation.Annotation
 	-keepclasseswithmembernames class * {
     	native <methods>;
 	}
 	```

 ## Developer Tool

-The patch make tool is apkpatch.
+AndFix provides a patch-making tool called **apkpatch**.

 ### How to get?

-Apkpatch can be found [here](https://github.com/alibaba/AndFix/raw/master/tools/apkpatch-1.0.3.zip)
+The `apkpatch` tool can be found [here](https://github.com/alibaba/AndFix/raw/master/tools/apkpatch-1.0.3.zip).

 ### How to use?

-* generate .apatch file:
+* Prepare two android packages, one is the online package, the other one is the package after you fix bugs by coding.

+* Generate `.apatch` file by providing the two package,

 ```
 usage: apkpatch -f <new> -t <old> -o <output> -k <keystore> -p <***> -a <alias> -e <***>